-The College of Pharmacy and Pharmaceutical Sciences offers several graduate degrees in the pharmaceutical sciences - the master of science in pharmaceutical sciences degree with program options in pharmacology/toxicology, industrial pharmacy and pharmacy and healthcare administration; the master of science in medicinal chemistry degree; and the doctor of philosophy in medicinal chemistry degree.
+The College of Pharmacy and Pharmaceutical Sciences offers several graduate degrees in the pharmaceutical sciences - the master of science in pharmaceutical sciences degree with program options in pharmacology/toxicology, industrial pharmacy and pharmacy and healthcare administration; the master of science in medicinal chemistry degree; the doctor of philosophy in experimental therapeutics, and the doctor of philosophy in medicinal chemistry degree.
 Students should contact the College of Pharmacy and Pharmaceutical Sciences for admission and curricular requirements.